surfly/docs/tutorial/advanced_integration.md

 <a name="chat"></a>
 ##### Integrate an already existing chat solution

 Finally, we'd also like to be able to continue chatting with our clients in a Surfly session.
 In our application, we were using Zopim prior to integrating Surfly.
-We can simply add the Zopim snippet code to all the pages of our website and we will be able to communicate with our clients inside and outside of a Surfly session without any disturbance when we enter/exit one:
+We can simply add the Zopim snippet code to all the pages of our website and we'll be able to communicate with our clients inside and outside of a Surfly session without any disturbance when we enter/exit one:
 ``` html
 <!-- Adding Zopim Live Chat -->
 <script>